Submitting Final Grades in Canvas Submitting Final Grades in Canvas

 submit final grades to MySPC button

-4. The Final Grades Menu will appear on the right side of the screen.
+2. The Submit Final Grades to MySPC Menu will appear on the right side of the screen.
 Select the Submit Final Grades to MySPC button to enter the Final Grades Wizard (1).
 Select the Final Grades tutorials if you need assistance (2, 3).

 Submit Final Grades to MySP (button at top, then hyperlinks to two different helpful tutorials)

-2. Check the box next to the student whose grade you're overriding
+1. Navigate to the Grade Override column and check the box next to the student whose grade you're overriding (1)

-3. Input the numeric grade you'd like to assign the student (in this example, it would be an 80% to assign the student a B).
+2. Input the numeric grade you'd like to assign the student.
+In this example, you'd change 87% to 90% ub order to assign the student an A (2).

-9. Select Students to be Submitted: Review grades for accuracy and confirm that any Grade Overrides are showing correctly with comments (1) and then select Confirm and Submit (2).
-You can select the checkbox at the top to select all students, or you can select certain students and only submit grades for those students.
+6. Select Students to be Submitted: Review grades for accuracy and confirm that any Grade Overrides are showing correctly with comments. and then select the top checkbox to select all students (1).
+Then, select Confirm and Submit (2).

 1. Select I am ready to submit my final grades, then select Submit final grades